TuxManxD/takachi-nmapper/README.md

 - Automates several Nmap scans.
 - Saves time and effort—just input the target IP and let the script handle the rest!
 - Works with bash and requires only Nmap to be installed.
 - Beginner-friendly, no extra configurations needed!
+- You can replace the default nmap commands with urs so you don't miss time ( Trust mine are efficient for a first of **information Gathering**)

 ---